akonomos/akonomos/README.md

 # Physics and Computer Science
 :boom: Physics and computer science are two complimentary fields.
 The former provides an analytical framework about the natural world while the latter applies practical insights to data science.
 Through my studies, I have gained experience with both Python and C++ and libraries like AstroPy, NumPy, pandas, OpenCV, and TensorFlow.  <br />
 :boom: Some of my coding projects include an Exoplanet Wavelength Calibrated Solution Framework (Python) and Reference Frame Shift Code (Python).
-I am interested in further applying machine learning to physics and data science.
+I am interested in further applying machine learning and quantum computing to physics and data science.